Across North Carolina, Police Face Backlash For Racist & Violent Statements

 “When you realize racism is endemic in an industry predicated on the surveillance of Black bodies, you also realize that these ‘few bad actors’ are performing just as their roles were intended,” said Donovan Livingston, an educator from North Carolina.

 In Wilmington, despite the clearly anti-Black sentiments of the three officers being caught on video, they all denied being racist, and pointed to “the stress of today’s law enforcement environment” as the reason for their conversations.
+When reached for comment, a public affairs and diversity and inclusion officer for the Wilmington Police Department (whose email signature included a quote from the civil rights activist Dr. Martin Luther King, Jr.) again emphasized the officers' morale.

+While the comments made by these officers happened to be caught on tape, it begs a larger question about all the racist actions of the police that aren’t.

 While the comments made by these officers happened to be caught on tape, it begs a larger question about all the racist actions of the police that aren’t.

 "There are certain behaviors that one must have in order to be a police officer and these three officers have demonstrated that they do not possess it," said Chief Donny Williams in a statement.
 "When I first learned of these conversations, I was shocked, saddened and disgusted.
 There is no place for this behavior in our agency or our city and it will not be tolerated."